Semper Fi & America's Fund Apprenticeship Program

-Establishing mentoring relationships with leading industry experts provides a powerful and productive way for service members to reintegrate into the community.
-This program assists service members with a 70% or greater disability rating find meaningful trades, careers and small business opportunities through short-term vocational education and apprenticeships.
+Establishing mentoring relationships with leading industry experts provides a powerful and productive way for Service members to reintegrate into the community.
+This program assists Service Members find meaningful trades, careers and small business opportunities through short-term vocational education and apprenticeships.

 How It Works